Introduction

 BlobToolKit

 sanger-tol/blobtoolkit is used to identify and analyse non-target DNA for eukaryotic genomes.
-This pipeline will be run for all primary ToL assemblies after 1.0.0 release.
-Currently, the Snakemake version is used in production.

 Current features: